MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 sudo dtoverlay w1-gpio
 ```
 > (alternatively, if you're using Raspberry Pi OS like me, you can use the [configuration menu](https://www.raspberrypi-spy.co.uk/2018/02/enable-1-wire-interface-raspberry-pi/), but using the command is just easier)
-3. Install Python and pip (for our MQTT/sensor script):
+3. Install Python and pip (so we can run our MQTT/sensor script):
 ```bash
 sudo apt udpate
 sudo apt upgrade